13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 Price: $99.99

 Adobe Premiere Elements is a cross-platform, easy-to-use video editing software.
-Premiere Elements is available in three modes: Quick, Guided, and Expert.
-It is one of the best video editing software for beginners because of Organizer, a separate app that automatically tags your video files using facial recognition.
+It is one of the best video editing software for beginners because of the Organizer feature which automatically tags your video files using facial recognition.
 This software also helps you select and organize the clips you want to edit.

 Though there is an “Expert” mode, it is essential to understand Premiere Elements is not for professional results.
 It is ideal for home movies and very little more.
 This is not the best video editing software for beginners who want to eventually move into intermediate or advanced editing.